-For the PC system specification and set up refer to Appendix F
+For the PC system specification and set up refer to Appendix F.

 Connect the DA1 to the validator as shown below (see figure 1), using the 16-way to 5-way connector.
-The 3.5mm jack plug and 2 banana plugs (which must be able to supply 1.5 Amps) are used to supply power to the DA1.
-Connect the +12 volts to the red banana plug and GND (0V) to the black plug.
+The supplied 3.5mm jack plug and 2 banana plugs are used to supply power to the DA1 when using a variable Bench power supply (Connect the +12 volts to the red banana plug and GND (0V) to the black plug).
+Alternatively a Portable DC Power Adapter supplying 12v and 1.5A minimum can be used.